 Shop and dine on Northeast Broadway

-In addition to the growing offerings of the neighborhood itself, the Lloyd District is also a convenient jumping-off point to top Portland attractions on both the east and west sides of town.
+In addition to the growing offerings of the neighborhood itself, Lloyd is also a convenient jumping-off point to top Portland attractions on both the east and west sides of town.
 Portland Saturday Market, Powell’s City of Books, countless food carts and the Pearl District are minutes away via MAX light rail.
 Urban explorers can rent a bike from the Oregon Convention Center Biketown kiosk and cruise down the Eastbank Esplanade to one of Portland’s eastside neighborhoods.

 Here’s a quick guide to some of the great stuff that’s a short train, taxi or bike ride from the OCC: